NoLieNoSean/NoNotes/content/Notes/LEC ALG1 13.md

 >$$

 ---
-## Composition of linear maps in terms of the matrices
+# Composition of linear maps in terms of matrices

 $$
 \begin{matrix}